brunoterkaly/CityTempApp/Readme.md

 This is a simple Windows phone application.
 To build it, start Visual Studio and chose File/New Project/Windows Phone Blank Application.

-- Use NuGet To choose/add newtonsoft.Json
+- Use NuGet To choose/add **newtonsoft.Json**
-- Open MainPage.xaml.cs and add teh code as seen here.
+- Open MainPage.xaml.cs and add teh code as seen in this repo.